 They’ve stated it’s down to human error for the problem.
 653 people incorrectly being sent letters seems like a lot of people for human error.

-However, the organisation is responsible for the collection of taxes from tens of millions of Brits, the amount of individuals affected represents a microscopic percentage of people HMRC has on it’s system.
+However, the organization is responsible for the collection of taxes from tens of millions of Brits, the amount of individuals affected represents a microscopic percentage of people HMRC has on its system.
 Not quite on the scale of the blunder in 2003 which resulted in over-payments of £2 billion!2

 How to protect yourself against HMRC errors